akvorado/akvorado/console/data/docs/02-configuration.md

 `flows_local`, and `flows_DDDD` (where `DDDD` is an interval) tables to `flows_DDDD_local`.

-When using `docker compose`, the provided setup for ClickHouse is not cluster-ready.
-Have a look at `docker/docker-compose-dev.yml` to see how to setup a ClickHouse cluster (but it makes little sense to have a single-node `docker compose` setup with a ClickHouse cluster).
+When using `docker compose`, you can enable `docker/docker-compose-clickhouse-cluster.yml` in `.env` to setup a ClickHouse cluster (but it makes little sense to have a single-node `docker compose` setup with a ClickHouse cluster).

 ### GeoIP